KiltedCode/khandaria-campaign/sessions/2020/2020-10-01-palace-scrystyle.md

 could send some to Khanhold and scout from there
 `Corval` strong on **scry**, going to start with northern most (Northwind Keep)
 Next sending to Northwind is tomorrow at noon, should **scry** at that time
-suggest to `Guros` "Wouldn't it be good for `Legdas` to stay here to help with the scrying for a few days?"
+suggest to `Gurrus` "Wouldn't it be good for `Legdas` to stay here to help with the scrying for a few days?"
-`Hadvar` leaves and just three of us with `Guros`
+`Hadvar` leaves and just three of us with `Gurrus`

 Just three of us
 hope `Hadvar` is ok being left out